pravton/horiseon/README.md

 ## Introduction
 This is an assignment project on the module one.
 The task is to refactor the code to  more accessible.
->### NOTE
->This layout is designed for "desktop", so some of the elements don't look like the **Final Output** when viewed at a resolution smaller than 768px.

 ## User Story
 User wants a codebase that follows accessibilty standards so the the site is optimized for search engines.